-Coverage and mentions on online, print and broadcast media platforms such The Straits Times, Singapore Business Review, Vogue Singapore, PRIDE (Singapore Kindness Movement), Berita Harian and Berita Mediacorp.
+Coverage and mentions on online, print and broadcast media platforms such Channel News Asia, The Straits Times and Mothership.
 Engagement with students, volunteers, corporate partners and supporters through social media posts and campaigns.
-During this year Aidha reached more than 19,000 likes on FB, over 1,500 followers on Instagram and 1,300 followers on LinkedIn.
-Continued our partnerships with Facebook and Google to run effective digital marketing campaigns in order to raise awareness and support enrolments.
+During this year Aidha reached more than 19,800 likes on FB, over 1,800 followers on Instagram and 1,700 followers on LinkedIn.
+We took our first steps towards creating a free online resource centre for MDWs on our website and starting a dynamic TikTok channel, delivering bite-sized information which continues to grow and evolve.